sugardayfox/awesome-job-search/phases/prepare.md

 My take is that if they insist in a job ad and you cannot approach the hiring manager straight, you need one that is easy to personalize/tailor to the job requirements and company.

 If you go direct then you'll need to write something in your cold or semi-warm outreach email anyway, so better be ready with something.

+Now, if you're not good with it you can always through some machine learning solution on the problem, and then edit change it to you're heart's content.
+See above.

+## If you believe preparation was hard

+Pop over to check out the vast expanse of the middle, grinding part we call [the hunt](hunt).